Afon Cegin: History

 The Cegin valley was heavily industrialised in the eighteenth and nineteenth centuries with two railway lines - the Penrhyn Quarry Railway and the Bethesda branch line - carrying slate from quarries in the hills down to Porth Penrhyn to be shipped across the world.
-The Lôn Las Ogwen cycle-way and footpath runs beside the river along the trackbed of the quarry railway.
+The Lôn Las Ogwen cycleway and footpath runs beside the river along the trackbed of the quarry railway.
 Just above Port Penrhyn a series of closely connected old bridges cross the Cegin.
 This complex is a listed building.